melezhik/jam/README.md

 # prerequisites
-pinto client should be installed, pjam should be run on the same environment as pinto does.
-PINTO_REPOSITORY_ROOT and PINTO_EDITOR should be set as shown in example.
+- pinto client should be installed, pjam should be run on the same environment as pinto does.
+- PINTO_REPOSITORY_ROOT and INTO_EDITOR should be set as shown in example.

 # installation

     gem install pjam --pre

 # conventions and limitations
 - sources should be strored in subversion SCM - I'd like to abolish this eventually, to support none SCM sources and may be to support other SCMs.